 - 3 cloves garlic (minced)

 - 7 ounces spinach leaves leaves

-- salt (kosher or sea salt; use half if using table salt) (for taste)
+- kosher/sea salt (I use Diamond Crystal; Use half for table salt) (for taste)

 - 1 teaspoon lemon juice